mgood7123/kpp/README.md

 java is also going to be supported, but for now i am focusing on kotlin

 # implemented
-`#define`

-define directive currently supports object like macros, function macros are not yet supported
+`#define`   ( define directive fully supports object like macros, and function like macros )

 # yet to be implemented
 `#undef`